Sublingual Immunotherapy as a Technique of Allergen-Specific Therapy

 Sublingual immunotherapy (SLIT) is a potential alternative to subcutaneous immunotherapy (SCIT) for providing allergen-specific therapy.
 SLIT is proposed as a more convenient alternative delivery route for treating a variety of allergic disorders.

 Allergen -specific immunotherapy involves administering well-characterized allergen extracts, the potencies of which are measured and compared with a reference standard.
 An initial induction or build-up phase progressively increases the allergen dose; this is followed by multiple years of maintenance injections at the highest dose.
 Allergen-specific immunotherapy has been used to treat a variety of conditions including insect allergy, allergic rhinitis, and asthma.
-Subcutaneous injection of allergen-specific immunotherapy (SCIT) is the standard approach.
-Due to the inconvenience of multiple injections, particularly in children, alternative delivery routes have been investigated; of these, sublingual immunotherapy (SLIT) is the most prominent.
+SCIT is the standard approach.
+Due to the inconvenience of multiple injections, particularly in children, alternative delivery routes have been investigated; of these, SLIT is the most prominent.
 SLIT targets absorption to the sublingual and buccal mucosa.
 Allergen preparations used for SLIT are held under the tongue for one to several minutes and then swallowed or spit out.

-In April 2014, the U.S. Food and Drug Administration (FDA) approved the first sublingual allergen extract tablets for treatment of pollen-induced allergic rhinitis with or without conjunctivitis.
+In April 2014, FDA approved the first sublingual allergen extract tablets for treatment of pollen-induced allergic rhinitis with or without conjunctivitis.

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.